 In 1753, Eleazar Mitchell bought the “south purchase” from the Pootatucks.
 This was the last remaining native land in Southbury.
 He built his homestead at what is now the corner of South Flat Hill and Brennan Roads.
 The property is currently owned by the Southbury Land Trust.
 The last Pootatuck sachem, Manquash, died in 1755 and the few remaining Pootatucks moved to Kent to join the Schatacokes.
 Eleazar Mitchell’s grandson, Amos, built the brick house, now called the Clark House.
 It is Federalist in style and has an estimated date of 1820-1840.
 Sometime, shortly after the Civil War, Amos Mitchell built the big Barn that now houses the center offices.
 Members of the Mitchell family still farm in Southbury near the Shepaug Dam on the Housatonic.

-Mrs. Clark bequeathed their land to National Audubon and gave the Society an endowment to be used for the Bent’s maintenance and for education programs throughout National Audubon.
-She also left explicit instructions about maintenance of the land, such as preserving it for native flora and fauna and having no trail blazes or interpretive signs.
+Mrs. Clark bequeathed their land to Audubon along with an endowment to be used for the Bent’s maintenance and for education programs throughout Audubon.
+She also left explicit instructions about the maintenance of the land, such as preserving it for native flora and fauna and having no trail blazes or interpretive signs.
 She wanted the Bent to be kept in a state of “mild wildness.”

 Audubon maintained the property as a gated, limited access sanctuary until 2000.
 At that time, Audubon began the transition toward making the Bent a complete nature center.
 Bent of the River’s trails are now open every day from sunrise to sunset.
 Entry is through the kiosk at the north parking lot.